Last Updated on

 And if you want even BETTER results from your lower ab workouts, aka you want even more defined, lean, strong-looking abs, you may want to consider dialing in your diet…because abs are definitely made in the kitchen as well!

-If you want more information on my 6-Week Macro Cycling Shred to help reveal those lower abs, learn more HERE!
+If you want more information on my Macro Hacks to help reveal those lower abs, learn more HERE!